๐Ÿ’ตInvestment Details

 Growth + Income

-Government bonds, savings bonds and similar products are designed for people who want stability.
+Government bonds and savings bonds are designed for people who want stability.
 Returns are usually lower than stocks, but the risk of losing money is also much lower.
 Because interest is paid regularly, you can use a compound interest calculator to compare different bond terms and see how long it might take to reach a target amount.

 Lower Risk